 This beautiful DIY reindeer Christmas Ornament is cut using the Cricut Maker!
 Decorated with “Let It Snow” it makes a beautiful handmade gift idea!
-This step by step tutorial with photos teaches you how to cut chipboard using your Cricut Maker to make beautiful home decor items.
+This step by step tutorial with photos teaches you how to cut chipboard or basswood using your Cricut Maker to make beautiful home decor items.
 Make handmade reindeer decorations as teacher gifts, gifts for mom, or gifts for a friend.

 It’s the most wonderful time of the year!
 I love the magic of Christmas!
 I relish in our family traditions and try to make the most out of the holiday while my kids are still young.
 There is something so incredible about witnessing Christmas through the eyes of a child.